Skip to main content

 User Management Service

-User management service is responsible to manage User accounts and authentication.
+The User management service is responsible for managing user accounts and authentication.

-• AccountID : Uniquely idenfity the account, and is used as login.
+• AccountID : Uniquely identifies the account, and is used for login.
 Usually email address

 Profiles define participants associated with the account.
-In the User Service only potentially identifying fields are registered like a nickname (could be a real name) and an avatar (image name selected by participant that could indirectly give little information about the participant).
+In the user service only potentially identifying fields are registered such as a nickname (could be a real name) and an avatar (an image name chosen by then participant which could indirectly give little information about the participant).

-Profiles are not directly connected to the response data, but Profile Id are mapped to a ParticipantID using a Mapping operator in the Study Service.
+Profiles are not directly linked to the response data, but profile ID are mapped to a ParticipantID using a mapping operator in the Study Service.

 interface User {